Variegated Cupid Peperomia (Peperomia scandens 'Variegata') Care Indoors

 Repot Variegated Cupid Peperomia during the growing season only when the plant has become pot-bound.
 Use a pot one size larger than the current one.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these ceramic pots with drainage holes and saucer on Amazon.

 Pruning